To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Actor Viola Davis recently described experiencing a similar hair-related quandary while shooting the United States TV show How to Get Away with Murder.
 Confronting conceptions of gender in South Africa is personally important to Blecher, who is honest about her primary motivation for creating this particular film – her daughter.

-“I wanted to create a strong female role model for young girls, who can be seen on a big screen, and make it possible to be someone who is grappling with oneself and wanting to be successful, but also be dealing with one’s own issues.”
+Coming of age “I wanted to create a strong female role model for young girls, who can be seen on a big screen, and make it possible to be someone who is grappling with oneself and wanting to be successful, but also be dealing with one’s own issues.”

 So while Otelo Burning was quite specifically about masculine youth, Ayanda is a clear refocusing of her lens on burgeoning womanhood.
 Ayanda moves from whimsical “manic-pixie-dream-girl” to determined, spirited woman who has both shortcomings and redeeming qualities – a refreshingly complex female character, free to be imperfect without condemnation.
 Blecher is quick to attribute a significant part of this complexity to Mugovhani’s performance.